 Measuring and Analyzing Mobile Performance Data

-Start by treating lab metrics and real-user metrics as complementary evidence: lab tests reproduce conditions to isolate problems, while RUM shows actual user impact.
+Start by viewing lab metrics and real-user metrics as complementary evidence.
+Lab tests create conditions to find problems, while RUM shows the real impact on users.
 Use lab tools to verify fixes and RUM to prioritize work by real-world frequency and severity.
-Map metrics directly to user symptoms so teams make decisions fast — for example, slow `Largest Contentful Paint (LCP)` usually means heavy images or render-blocking scripts; high `Cumulative Layout Shift (CLS)` points to unpredictable late-loading assets or ads.
+Map metrics directly to user symptoms so teams make decisions fast — for example, slow Largest Contentful Paint (LCP) usually means heavy images or render-blocking scripts; high Cumulative Layout Shift (CLS) points to unpredictable late-loading assets or ads.

 - Core Web Vitals: LCP, FID/INP, CLS — primary UX signals